• Why Paris

 23 Tuesday Aug 2016

-Posted by Trailblazer Travel Books in Paris shopping, Paris tips, Paris Walks
+Posted Paris shopping, Paris tips, Paris Walks

 No one wants to look like a dweeb, unstylish, unhip, touristy.
 Just what are they wearing in Paris?
 What’s trendy?
 If you do your research on the internet you’ll come up with hundreds of opinions.
 Pinterest has all sorts of looks to sort through.
 Fashion houses, magazines, blogs featuring beautiful models in eyecatching yet unpractical ensemble are misleading.
 There is no ONE answer, it’s all about you and the confidence you have with what suits you.
 At the end of the day, after walking all over the city, one factor comes to mind: comfort.
 So start with that, just don’t look sloppy.